SCCapstone/decision_maker/README.md

 The backend of our application running in the AWS cloud requires deployment.
 This section is for the development team only as only they have access to the pocket poll AWS credentials.
 Please contact John Andrews (jha2@email.sc.edu) if you have any inqueries.

 ### 3.1 Deploying Lambda Functions
-1. Develop java code locally and use the command 'mvn package' to package your java code into an executable .jar file.
+1. Develop java code locally and use the command `mvn package` to package your java code into an executable .jar file.
 2. Login to the AWS Management Console and navigate to the Lambda service.
 3. Locate or create the Lambda function you want to deploy your code to.
 4. Scroll down and upload the function, then save your changes.